Keyboard shortcuts

 pub struct MergeOverride {

-/// Per-speaker Jaccard scores recorded for audit.
-Present
+/// Per-speaker Jaccard scores recorded at decision time.

 #[serde(skip_serializing_if = "BTreeMap::is_empty", default)]